-We begin this paper by introducing the Information dispersal algorithm and presenting an overview of SETH design.
-Next, we describe how the different operations are done using "irreducible polynomial arithmetic."
+We begin this paper by introducing the Information dispersal algorithm and presenting an overview of the SETH design.
+Next, we describe how the different operations are to be done using "irreducible polynomial arithmetic".
 In particular, we outline general methods for efficient addition and multiplication in these systems.
-Next, functional units are described and system block diagrams of varying levels of details are presented.
+Next, functional units are described and system block diagrams and schematics of varying levels of details are presented.
 We conclude the paper by examining potential applications and extensions for SETH.
-In particular, we are considering the use of IDA in the design of I/O subsystems, Redundant Arrays of Inexpensive Disks (RAID) systems, reliable communication, and routing in distributed/parallel systems.
+In particular, we consider the use of the Information Dispersal Algorithm in the design of I/O subsystems, Redundant Array of Inexpensive Disks (RAID) systems, reliable communication and routing in distributed/parallel systems.
 SETH demonstrates that using IDA in these applications is feasible.

 SETH was designed using MAGIC.
 The design was tested using ESIM and SPICE.
-The MAGIC layout of the chip as well as the simulation results are available in the VLSI Lab, Harvard University [1].
+The MAGIC layout of the chip as well as the simulation results are available in the VLSI Lab, Harvard University [BMS:88].
 The chip was fabricated by MOSIS on a 3-micron SCMOS-technology process.
 Twelve packages were returned and the functionality of the chip was verified.

-Overview of SETH
+2 Overview of SETH

 SETH is an interface that allows the reliable and secure storage and communication of information between the different units of a computing system.
-Reliability is guaranteed by using redundant communication and/or storage, while security is achieved using encryption.
+Reliability is guaranteed by using redundant communication and/or storage, while security can be achieved using encryption.
 A major objective in SETH design was versatility and flexibility.
-We view SETH as a basic building block.
-By using many of these blocks in different configurations, one can achieve different design objectives (namely different levels of faulttolerance, recoverability, redundancy and security).
+As a matter of fact, SETH can be viewed as a basic building block; so that by using many of these blocks in different configurations, one can achieve different design objectives (namely different levels of fault-tolerance, recoverability, redundancy and security).